rathour-lab/rathour-lab/README.md

 I build modern, responsive and full-stack web applications with a focus on clean UI, reusable components and practical backend solutions.

-Currently focused on **React.js, Node.js, Express.js and MongoDB**, while continuously improving my problem-solving and full-stack development skills.
+Building full-stack web applications with React.js, Node.js, Express.js and MongoDB, with a focus on clean UI, REST APIs and practical problem solving.

 ---